TopineurInc/Glados/TOPINEUR_MIGRATION.md

 **Q: What if we run out of time?**
 A: The documentation is complete, which satisfies many Part 2 requirements.
 Focus on getting the parser and basic type checking working, with at least 3 examples compiling.

-**Q: Can we still use the Lisp version?**
+**Q: Can we still run Lisp programs here?**
-A: Keep it on a separate git branch for reference, but the main branch should transition to Topineur.
+A: No. The CLI, examples, and documentation are now exclusively Topineur-focused.

 ## Conclusion